google/zetasql/docs/functions-and-operators.md

 **Description**

 Returns the current date as of the specified or default timezone.
+Parentheses are optional when called with no arguments.

-This function supports an optional `time_zone` parameter.
+ This function supports an optional
+`time_zone` parameter.
 This parameter is a string representing the timezone to use.
 If no timezone is specified, the default timezone, which is implementation defined, is used.
 See [Timezone definitions][date-functions-link-to-timezone-definitions] for information on how to specify a time zone.

 If the `time_zone` parameter evaluates to `NULL`, this function returns `NULL`.